AkihisaNishikawa/Blockchain_with_fitbit/README.md

 ```
  $ java -cp target/2019-mcm-master.jar blockchain_main.Blockchain_Main
 ```
 There is the executable jar with the dependencies in target foulder.
+2019-mcm-master.jar's difficulty is set to 7.
+Other difficulties are stored as 019-mcm-master-0X.jar
 Execution has to be done from where the `One_Year_of_FitBitChargeHR_Data.csv` resides
+Depends on the hardware, execution takes quite long time.
+Please be aware of hardware enviroment.

 In this project maven is used to collect all dependencies and to create executable files in target foulder.
 For more reference to create executable, see [Maven Documentation](https://maven.apache.org/plugins/maven-shade-plugin/examples/executable-jar.html)